 But United came through and took another narrow win thanks to a terrific strike from Morgan just before the hour mark.

 While the performance lacked the verve of Saturday’s win against Rotherham, the result was all-important in the race for promotion.

-U’s top scorer James Constable and Damian Batt had to make do with places on the bench after serving suspensions as Wilder named an unchanged line-up.
+U’s top scorer James Constable and Damian Batt had to make do with places on the bench after serving suspensions as Wilder named an

 The home side had been impressive for most of their 2-1 win on Saturday, but they looked edgy at times during the first half.